Executive Team

 • Overseeing the planning of AEC, ELS, and AGM

-• Keeping record of the ACES conference planning rotation
+• Keeping a record of the ACES conference planning rotation

 Commissioners